May 22, 2025

 How to upload your podcast to Apple Podcasts

 It just takes uploading the actual media to a hosting platform and getting yourself an RSS link — after that, the process is fairly easy.
+Keep in mind that Apple performs technical validations on your show and requires a review process before making episodes publicly available.
 Here’s a full step-by-step guide on how to submit your podcast to Apple Podcasts:

 1. Create an Apple Podcasts account.
 Create a new Apple ID and log in to Apple Podcasts Connect.
 You can use your personal Apple ID if you’d like to keep them all together, but remember that you may have to share that information with cohosts or coworkers (and do you want them reading your iMessages?).
 This online dashboard is where you can manage your podcast and submit your RSS feed link for your show.
 You’ll need a valid credit card on file to access your RSS link, though it won’t actually cost anything.